raymondshum/fast-api-sandbox/readme.md

 This is just meant to illustrate a potential method of file organization or project structure for a small team looking to avoid merge conflicts.

-What it's missing is a provider base class or protocol that abstracts the same method call to point at different services.
+What it's missing (as an educational example) is a provider base class or protocol that abstracts the same method call to point at different services.

 For example:
 - ProviderTelecom -> ProviderSprint -> callHome